 The present type of the castle was worked by the Portuguese in the seventeenth century on top of an antiquated past worked in old obscure times.
 The Portuguese colonized Khasab as a feature of their arrangement to take control over the Strait of Hormuz, yet they were expelled from Khasab by the Omanis around the year 1624.
 The castle stayed in control of the Omanis from that time.
 The palace was at first renovated in the year 1990 and after that again created to its present state in the year 2007.

 Khasab Castle was utilized by the Omanis as an army installation to battle the Portuguese and later at the same time as a living arrangement of the Wali of Khasab and as a city jail.

-The presentation features of the castle include around and hollow focal tower in the middle and a square-molded external divider.
-The present stronghold compound elements a presentation about the historical backdrop of Musandam, a model of a conventional raised summer house, a model of a date stockpiling, an exhibition of old documents, and numerous rooms showing gems, garments, weapons, kitchen gear, wedding improvements, and a Quran learning school.
+The presentation features of the castle include around and hollow focal tower in the middle and a square molded external divider.
+The present stronghold compound elements a presentation about the historical backdrop of Musandam, a model of a conventionally raised summer house, a model of a date stockpiling, an exhibition of old documents, and numerous rooms showing gems, garments, weapons, kitchen gear, wedding improvements, and a Quran learning school.

 The yard of Khasab Fort additionally shows three old Omani boats that start from the town of Kumzar in the northern piece of Musandam, alongside various standards and old water crafts showed at the entrance of the fort.

 Khasab Fort is to be considered a standout amongst the most enjoyable fort to visit in Oman, it is to a great degree very much kept up and has various displays that represent numerous parts of old Khasab and Oman.
 Guests to Musandam ought not to pass up a major opportunity for going by this extraordinary fort.